haroune99/Amazigh-letters/README.md

 # Amazigh-letters

-A computer vision algorithm to recognize amazigh letter
+A computer vision algorithm to recognize amazigh letter.

+98% accuracy on the test set